 Each year, the HEWG meets to establish specific goals for the coming academic year and formulates subcommittees to accomplish these tasks.

-About Health Disparities Research
+About Health Equity Research

 - Closing the gaps between population subgroups in realizing optimum health and receiving quality health care has received recognition at the national level.
-It is a central goal of Healthy People 2010 (spearheaded by the Department of Health and Human Services) and of the National Institutes of Health’s National Center on Minority Health and Health Disparities.
+It is a central goal of Healthy People 2020 (spearheaded by the Department of Health and Human Services) and of the National Institutes of Health’s National Center on Minority Health and Health Disparities.